The-Kanine/Team9-cs271/README.md

 ## Compiling and Using

-use javac to compile Team9GUI.java , User.java and UserList.java
+Use javac to compile Team9GUI.java , User.java, and UserList.java.

 The main method is in Team9GUI. use java to run it.